 If you can swing it, it's best to wait until about one week postpartum before resuming full-time childcare duties for your other kids.
 This allows you time to heal, establish a feeding routine, and promote bonding time with your new baby.

 Two weeks postpartum, you can...

 If you haven't already and you're feeling up for it, you should be able to resume a light workout schedule—think walks and stretches—about two weeks postpartum.
 Just remember to take it slow and avoid trying new things right now.

 Similarly, you should be able to resume day-to-day tasks around the house without much trouble around two weeks after delivery.
 "But always listen to your body," notes Dr. Raghuraman.
 "If there is any discomfort, immediately stop and rest."

 However, if you've had a C-section, the 2-week mark will be the time you'll go back to the doctor for a wound check to make sure your incision is healing well.
 Only after this will you be cleared for any increased activity by your doctor.

 Expect less bleeding

 Wondering if you'll ever stop bleeding?
-Dr. Bartos says most women start to see a much lighter flow by the end of the third week.
-However, it's not abnormal to go a bit longer than that, or even for the flow to trickle off and start up again a few times.
+Dr. Bartos says most people start to see a much lighter flow by the end of the third week.
+However, it's not abnormal to go a bit longer than that or even for the flow to trickle off and start up again a few times.

 Resume sexual activity